We Specialize in Drug Detoxification. Alcohol Detoxification. Residential Programs.

 Our inpatient and outpatient rehabilitation programs offer several different, well established, individualized treatment modalities aimed at improving compliance and reducing the risk of relapse.

-Addiction recovery does not end with discharge after completing a rehab program.
-Facilities that offer aftercare planning and/or support, work with patients to ensure sustainable recovery by helping to plan and make arrangements for transitional or sober living, help with housing, vocational counseling, etc.
+Addiction recovery does not end with discharge after completing the rehab program.
+Our facility offers aftercare planning and/or support and works with patients to ensure sustainable recovery by helping to plan and make arrangements for transitional or sober living, help with housing, vocational counseling, etc.